cobbman/PirateBattleship/readme.txt

 1. We could just consider all coordinates in the classes to be in the order y,x.
 But the problem there would be that if the classes were to be used in another context, the y,x format would mess things up for them.

 2. We could just take the user input, reverse it to match the "x,y" format and go from there, keeping all coordinate values in the classes as "x,y".
 The one problem is printing the gameboard so it displays rows and cols correctly, while still swapping x,y in the background for functionality.

+3. Actually, if we just consider everything to be in the order x,y (column,row), and all we do is take the user input and swap it, everything else should be fine!